-The UK’s exit from the European Union (EU) could lead to higher energy bills, according to a House of Lords committee.
+The UK’s exit from the European Union (EU) could lead to higher energy bills, according to Energy UK, the trade association for the British energy industry, and a House of Lords committee.

 Before we consider how Brexit could affect energy prices, it’s worth taking a quick look at how the UK energy industry currently works, and what can affect energy prices.

 Although the EU sets pollution targets, energy policy is largely determined at a domestic level, with each member state choosing how it mixes its energy production between fossil fuels, renewables and nuclear.
 So, while Germany is winding down its reliance on nuclear power, the UK is increasing its investment in nuclear, most notably the Hinckley Point C reactor.

 As things stand, the UK gas and coal make up almost two-thirds of the UK’s energy mix (30% each), while nuclear accounts for 19% and wind makes up 9.5% of energy generation.
 The rest is split between bioenergy, solar, hydro and other forms of generation.

 Part of your energy bill goes towards investing in renewable energy sources and funding energy improvements to hit green energy targets and meet the pollution targets set by the EU.